SteveRMann/openhasp-preprocessor/README.md

 ----

 # python.py - an openhasp-preprocessor.
 A preprocessor for the pages.jsonl file.
-This allows you to make the page definitions in separate files and use variables to define variables for x: and y: positions or colors.
-Really anything can be substituted globally.
+This allows you to make page definitions in separate files and use variables to define values for x: and y: positions or colors.

+The script also checks for some syntax errors.
+When you get an error the message will include the intermediate filename, pages.tmp, and the line number causing the error.
+'''
+Found duplicate in pages.jsonl  for "page": 3,"id": 6 at lines [412, 453]
+'''

 ## Useage:
 **Preparation**